 Mexico is a country rich in culture and history.
 Varied landscapes mark the features of Mexico starting from deserts, jungles, mountains and much more.
 The pyramids in Mexico are one of the sought after sights among tourists.
 These pyramids have also been featured in many famous Hollywood movies like Indiana Jones.
 The architecture of these pyramids tell us a lot about the civilizations between 900 B.C.E to 1000 C.E.

 Mesoamerica (present-day central and southern Mexico) witnessed the rise and fall of many civilizations and rulers during the pre-Hispanic era.
 The civilizations that thrived here were the Olmec, Zapotec, Teotihuacan, Maya, Toltec and Aztec civilizations.

-After many years archaeologists have found many relics of these civilizations that determine the grandeur and splendor of these cultures.
-The pyramids built by these civilizations are engineering marvels and were built as a tribute to the planetary and animal gods.
-These sites are located in dense jungles and wide stretched desserts and are visited by many travellers every year.
+The pyramids built by these civilizations are engineering marvels and served as a tribute to the planetary and animal gods.
+These sites are located in dense jungles and wide stretched deserts and are visited by many travellers.

 1. Pyramid Of The Magician- Uxmal

 Uxmal was the greatest urban and religious center in the Puuc hills of Yucatan during the late classical period.
 It flourished between the 7th and 10th century A.D.
 It was one of the largest and powerful Maya cities of the Yucatán peninsula.
 “Uxmal” means three times built and it signifies the different terminal classic architectural styles of this region.